Minimum Spectral Connectivity Projection Pursuit: Background

-Both problems in (\ref{eq:ratiocut}) and~(\ref{eq:Ncut}) are NP-hard~\citep{Wagner1993}, and so continuous relaxations of these, in which the discreteness condition on $u^C$ given in Eq.~(\ref{eq:discretef}) is removed, are solved instead~\citep{Hagen1992,Shi2000}.
-The solutions to the relaxed problems are given by the second eigenvector of~$L$ and the second eigenvector of the generalised eigen equation $Lu = \lambda Du$ respectively, the latter thus equivalently solved by $D^{-1/2}u$, where $u$ is the second eigenvector of $L_{\mathrm{norm}}$.
-In particular, we have
+Both problems in~(\ref{eq:ratiocut}) and~(\ref{eq:Ncut}) are NP-hard~\citep{Wagner1993}.
+However continuous relaxations, in which the discreteness condition on $u^{\C}$, Eq.~(\ref{eq:discretef}), is removed, can be solved in quadratic time~\citep{HagenK1992,Shi2000}.
+The solutions to the relaxed problems are given by the second eigenvector of~$L$, and the second eigenvector of the generalised eigen-equation $Lu = \lambda Du$ respectively.
+The latter is thus equivalently solved by $D^{-1/2}u$, where~$u$ is the second eigenvector of $\Ln$.
+The above approach readily extends to the problem of obtaining a $K$-partition of the dataset.
+In this case the solution is obtained from the eigenvectors corresponding to the $K$ smallest eigenvalues of~$L$ or~$\Ln$~\citep{Luxburg2007}, respectively. \\